PragunGC/Renewable-energy-Dashboard/README.md

 # Renewable-energy-Dashboard
-An interavctive dashboard using Panel and Hvplot for the Renewable Energy and Weather Conditions
+An interactive dashboard using Panel and Hvplot for the Renewable Energy and Weather Conditions

 This is a mini project I did for Data Visualizaton.
 It is an interactive dashboard created using Python libraries **Hvplot** and **Panel** and other necessary libraries.
 ## Dataset used: